greenkeeperio/greenkeeper/README.md

 From here on out, Greenkeeper will do its job automatically.
-If your dependencies are already outdated the first thing you are going to notice is a Pull Request where we update all your dependencies in your package’s package.json to their respective latest versions.
+If your dependencies are already outdated the first thing you are going to notice is a Pull Request where we update all your dependencies in your repository’s package.json to their respective latest versions.
-Then, whenever one of your dependencies is updated on npm, you will receive a Pull Request to update your package accordingly.
+Then, whenever one of your dependencies is updated on npm, you will receive a Pull Request to update your repository accordingly.

 If you’d like to talk to a human or want to report an issue, type: